 In a 2022 survey, nearly 24% of Romanian women reported having experienced gender violence.
-While domestic violence was criminalized in 2000 and Romania ratified an international convention against GBV in 2016, society generally tolerates GBV.
-Further, many Romanians consider it a private matter: some 29% of surveyed Romanians indicated that government should play no role in stopping GBV.
-Consequently, women in need of support have few options.
-For example, Bucharest houses just 2 battered women's shelters, neither receiving any government funding.
+While domestic violence was criminalized in 2000 and Romania ratified an international convention against GBV in 2016, society generally tolerates

+GBV.
+Further.
+Romanians consider it a private matter: some 29% ٥f surveved indicated Romanians that government should play no role in stopping Consequently, GBV. in need women few. support have options.
+For example.

+Bucharest houses just 2 battered women's shelters, neither receiving any government funding.
 Victims are often unaware of their rights to protection or are reluctant to seek help.
 Even if GBV cases are reported, indictment and prosecution of perpetrators is rare.
-For example, of the 51,222 cases of domestic violence reported in 2021, 66% of victims were women.
-During that same year, 75% of cases registered with the prosecutor's office were closed during the investigation.
+For example, of the 57,851 cases of domestic violence reported in 2023, 71% of victims were women.
+Of the 40,956 cases involving women as the victim, only 52% went before a court with the request for a protection order.

 Trafficking: Romania is a source, transit point, and destination for sex and labor trafficking.
-The Roma (see p.
-14 of Political and Social Relations) are particularly vulnerable to trafficking.
+The Roma (see Political and Social Relations) are particularly vulnerable to trafficking.
 Although trafficking is illegal, prostitution was decriminalized in 2014 and is fairly commonplace.
 The government has made significant efforts to eliminate trafficking, though their efforts do not meet minimal international standards.
 While many victims are rescued, a lack of subsequent support services means nearly 2 of 3 are vulnerable to re-trafficking.